captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-This ring—it is too valuable.
+This ring — it is too valuable.

 ---

 ## POPS:
-Retails for 30K—it’s valuable alright.
+Retails for 30K — it’s valuable alright.
 But you more valuable.
 To me.
 Do something good with it.
 For them Orphans down there.

 ---

 ## CHURCH LADY:
-Walter—
+Walter —

 ---